sudo-master1/libinput-debounce-patcher-/README.md

 This is meant for Linux only.
 How to Use:

-1. Go to the directory where you downloaded this file in the terminal.
+1. install git for arch sudo pacman -S git

-    cd Downloads
+2 go into the downloaded directory if  dont know its usually in cd ~ , ls (list file) , find something related to     libinput-debounce-patcher-

-2. Make the file executable:
+3. Make the file executable:

-chmod +x libinput-patcher-v1.sh
+chmod +x libinput-patcher-v2.sh

 3. Run the script with:

-    sudo ./libinput-patcher-v1.sh
+    sudo ./libinput-patcher-v2.sh